fkarg/fkarg.github.io/staged/longtermplans.md

 process - if you found something helpful for you, send me a message!

 ## Goals and Values
-What we will not dwelve into finding your values and principles.
+What we will not delve into finding your values and principles.
 Thinking about them will give you more clarity - but they will naturally surface when thinking about and prioritizing goals.
 It might even be easier to first set some goals and derive purpose and values from them.
 In fact, just